ValheKouneli/SkrolliEditor/documentation/Deployment.md

 heroku addons:add heroku-postgresql:hobby-dev
 ```

-Follow the instruction on **"Hashing password"** an come back to here.
+Follow the instructions on **"Hashing password"** an come back to here.

 Now, in your project repository, connect to the heroku database by run command
 ```